-This appendix provides criteria for identifying and computing indirect (or indirect (P&A)) rates at IHEs (institutions), Indirect (P&A) costs are those that are incurred for common or joint objectives and therefore cannot be identified readily and specifically with a particular sponsored project, an instructional activity, or any other institutional activity.
-See subsection B.1.
-Definition of Facilities and Administraction, for a discussion of the components of indirect discussion of the components of indirect (F&A) costs
+This appendix provides criteria for identi-This appendix provides criteria for identifying and computing indirect (or indirect (P&A)) rates at IHEs (institutions), indirect (P&A) costs are those that are incurred for common or joint objectives and therefore cannot be identified readily and specifically with a particular sponsored project, an instructional activity.
+See subsection B.i.
+Definition of Facilities and Administration, for a discussion of the components of indirect (P&A) costs (F&A) costs other sponsored activities and other institu-tional activities as defined in this section: a.
+Instituction means the teaching and training activities of an institution, Except for research training as provided in sub-section b, this term includes all teaching and training activities, whether they are offered for credits toward a degree or certificate or on a non-credit basis, and whether they are offered through regular academic departments or separate divisions, such as a summer school division or an extension division.
+Also considered part of this major function are departmental research, and, where agreed to, university research.